motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Join our Orbit

-There's a lot more I'd like to write, but this enough to start.
-Keep in mind these are early builds, we're putting a lot in motion but it's not quite to a revolution, yet.
-That said we have some interesting parts ready to fall in place.
-I'd love your feedback, as much as possible, to keep us on the right path.
+There's a lot more I'll write in the coming months.
+Keep in mind the builds today are early.
+There are interesting parts not quite ready yet, but almost there.
+I think the next few months will see some really rapid iteration and I'd love your feedback, as much as possible, to keep us on the right path.

 Our [roadmap](/roadmap) and [mailing list](https://tryorbit.com).